-In computer programming languages, the dollar sign ($) has been used for many purposes.
-With programming languages like BASIC, Pascal, and PHP, the dollar sign is used for the defining of variables and constants.
+In computer programming languages, the dollar sign has a wide variety of uses.
+In languages like BASIC, Pascal, and PHP, the dollar sign is used to define variables and constants.
 ALGOL 68 and TeX typesetting languages use the dollar sign for delimiting transput format and mathematical regions.
-ASP.NET uses the dollar sign to indicate an expression is to follow, when used within the tag of a web page.
+ASP.NET uses the dollar sign to indicate an expression.